 Sentencing happens on a specific date and time scheduled by the judge.
-You may immediately get notified of the date and time or you may be remanded in custody until a sentencing date is finalized.
+You may immediately get notified of the date and time or you may be remanded in custody until a sentencing date is finalised.
 Typically, the accused gets remanded in custody after the plea hearing until the time of sentencing.
-Your defence lawyer will get notified by the court as soon as a date for the sentence hearing is fixed.
+Your defence lawyer will be notified by the court as soon as a date for the sentence hearing is fixed.

-There are generally no further submissions made during the sentence hearing.
+There are generally no further submissions to be made during the sentence hearing.
 However, there are times when a judge may need to clarify some issues that arose sometime after the plea hearing ended.
 If this is the case, the matter will be discussed to clarify the sentencing.